exercism/elm/exercises/concept/bettys-bike-shop/.meta/design.md

 ## Concepts

-- `foundations`: Know the foundations of Elm programming.
+- `bascics-2`: Know the basics of Elm programming.

 ## Prequisites

-- `basics`: Know the basic syntax of an Elm file.
+- `basics-1`: Know the basic syntax of an Elm file.

 ## Analyzer